Percentages can get surprisingly complicated on the UCAT. Part of that is because they are never straightforward.

 While it’s easy enough to work out 50% or 10% of a number, it’s rarely so easy to make the conversion on the UCAT, especially when the percentages given are, say, 31% or 18%.

 To make matters worse, the UCAT won’t just test you on the simple process of finding the percentage of a number.
 Instead, it’ll present problems in such a way that calculating the percentage is one of the multiple steps to derive your final answer.
 Scenarios you can expect in the exam include cases where you calculate in reverse, find a combination of percentages, make comparisions or find a percent change.

 In this article, we will explore the key skills needed when dealing with percentage problems in the UCAT quantitative reasoning.
 These are all basic skills and should be used as a guide to help recognise weak areas and structure targeted study.
-I’ve done my best to keep this article straight to the point, however, if you would like tips, strategies and techniques to improve your accuracy and speed on this subject do check out the new UCAT Study Guide.
+I’ve done my best to keep this article straight to the point, however, if you would like tips, strategies and techniques to improve your accuracy and speed on this subject do grab our new UCAT Study Guide.